-"It's in the West Country, grandfather and I arrived some time ago, grandfather, so this boy he's Lilly's son?"
+"It's in the West Country, grandfather and I arrived some time ago, grandfather, this boy he's Lilly's son?"
 Susan asked her voice full of concern.

-"Yes dear child, he is, the poor boy."
-The Doctor said sadly.
+"Yes dear child, he is, the poor boy," the Doctor shook his head sadly.

 Ian noted that that seemed to quieten Susan as he looked at the photo of one Harry James Potter.